DavidHGillen/Satisfactory_ModelingTools/BlenderScripts.md

 ## Using the tools
-In the top right of the 3D view is a hidden panel, open it with `n` or the little arrow `<` The vertical list of panels should contain `SFTools` click on that to open up the panels
+In the top right of the 3D view is a hidden panel, open it with `n` or the little arrow `<` The vertical list of panels should contain `SFTools` click on that to open up the panels The scale of these tools may be off by a factor of 100 due to how blender handles unit scales for importing into UE.

 ### Label Maker
 This generates labels for machines like the Smelter's `H-0TAF800`, it trims the input to valid characters and saves the settings into the blender file.